 The small gallery is housed in an old mansion and features historic and contemporary art exhibitions.
 There's a pretty tea room (but it only serves set teas, which you need to reserve) and a lovely sprawling garden.

-Neglected for many years, downtown Brantford is showing signs of a come-back.
-A new civic square, Harmony Square, opened up in 2008 and it hosts community events like movies, concerts, yoga and zumba classes, and in winter a public skating rink.
+Downtown Brantford is undergoing a renewal.
+A civic square, Harmony Square, hosts community events like movies, concerts, yoga and zumba classes, and in winter a public skating rink.

 Nearby you’ll find coffee shops like Brown Dog and Coffee Culture, two chains with good food and treats catering to the university crowd.